rschwabco/aserto-demo/Tutorial.md

 export default LoginButton;
 ```

-Similar to the login button, we'll create a `LogoutButton.js` component.
+Similar to the login button, we'll create a `LogoutButton.js` file, in the `components` folder.

 ```
 import React from "react";